 The pharmaceutical industry is slow to adopt advanced manufacturing systems but one company broke away from this reluctance and took a chance on PODs.

-QbD principles are still not the standard for all manufactures’ pharmaceutical facility design.
+QbD principles are still not the standard for all manufacturers’ pharmaceutical facility design.
 So why should the pharma industry take QbD more seriously?

-Neglecting to develop a robust control strategy holds severe consequences for the reason pharmaceutical companies exist in the first place – the patient.
+Neglecting to develop a robust control strategy not only affects your business, but also holds severe consequences for the patient.

 Sometimes, the right solution is a combination of technologies, which offers the most productive and cost-effective process in a fast and predictable way.

 Pharma manufacturing embraces single-use technology, as it can simplify facility design and save cost.
-So how can engineers measure and capitalise on this?
+So how can engineers measure and capitalize on this?